 About the Concert

 This performance begins at 2:00 pm.
 One hour before the performance, join us for a discussion about the music on the program.
-After the performance, you’ll have an opportunity to meet the artists and learn about their backgrounds, interests, and career plans.
+After the performance concludes, you’ll have an opportunity to meet the artist(s) and learn about their background, interests, and career plans.

-If you’d like to attend this concert, send an email to email@example.com with the full name of each guest in your party.
-If seating is available, we’ll confirm your reservation.
-If you have a confirmed reservation and a member of your party decides not to attend, please let us know so another guest can take their place.
+If you’d like to attend this concert, send an email to email@example.com with the name of each person in your party.
+If seating is still available, we’ll confirm your reservation.